mailjet/mailjet-apiv3-php-simple/README.md

 }
 ```

-To send a newsletter immediately, you have two possibilities :
+To send a newsletter immediately, you have two possibilities:
 * `POST` a new schedule with a Timestamp which value is `NOW`
 * use send (only `POST` is supported)
-For the second case, here is an example :
+For the second case, here is an example:

 ```php
 function sendNewsletter($newsletter_id) {